jel476/Capstone-Project1/Project_Final_Report.md

 Based on the results of this project I would recommend to Uber to further increase the availability of their services during holidays since the ridership in these days is dramatically higher than other days.

-Addtionally, Uber should in general be increasing the amount of service they provide as we can see that their popularity as a means of transportation is increasing as time goes on in NYC.
+Additionally, Uber should in general be increasing the amount of service they provide as we can see that their popularity as a means of transportation is increasing as time goes on in NYC.

 Finally, using the linear regression model, we can conclude that Uber should further increase their service or amount of drivers at 6pm and on clear weather days.